awhitehouse1/DS4002-Project-2/README.md

   - NEW_time_series_data.csv: Processed and cleaned data that includes the number of deaths per million per day, from 1/22/2020 to 1/22/2022, by country.
 It also includes the GDP per capita and democracy score for each country on the particular day.
   - DataAppendix.pdf: includes tables, figures, and other descriptive statistics about the data
 - In the Scripts folder:
-  - Final_Cleaning.ipynb: code used to clean and merge our input data into our analysis file 'NEW_time_series_data.csv'
+  - Final_Cleaning.ipynb: Code used to clean and merge our input data into our analysis file 'NEW_time_series_data.csv'
-  - Final_EDA.ipynb: code used for exploratory data analysis
+  - Final_EDA.ipynb: Code used for exploratory data analysis
+  - VAR.ipynb: Code used to run our Vector Autoregression model
-  - NEWCode_10_25.ipynb: code used to run our ARIMA and ARIMAX time series models
+  - ARIMA_(X)_Analysis.ipynb: Code used to run our ARIMA and ARIMAX models
 - In the Output folder:
   - ARIMAX_UnitedStates_covid_gdp_democracyScore.png: includes a plot of the ARIMAX forecast for the United States
   - ARIMAX_error_metrics_table.png: includes error metrics for our ARIMAX model, such as mean absolute error and mean squared error